weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 The `class` is the name of the collection.

-The collection name starts with a **capital letter**.
-The capital letter distinguishes collections from primitive data types when the name is used as a property value.
+The collection name starts with an upper case letter.
+The upper case letter distinguishes collection names from primitive data types when the name is used as a property value.

 Consider these examples that use the `dataType` property: